 Also taking part in this study were Dr. Elmira Anderzhanova of University Hospital Bonn; Dr. Sima Verbitsky of Weizmann’s Neurobiology Department; Dr. Raya Eilam, Dr. Yael Kuperman, Dr. Michael Tsoory and Dr. Yuri Kuznetsov of Weizmann’s Veterinary Resources Department; Dr. Alexander Brandis and Tevie Mehlman of Weizmann’s Life Sciences Core Facilities Department; Dr. Ram Mazkereth of Tel Aviv University; Dr. Robert McCarter of George Washington University; and Prof. Sandesh Nagamani of the Baylor College of Medicine.

-Dr. Ayelet Erez's research is supported by the Leah Omenn Career Development Chair; the Moross Integrated Cancer Center; the Sagol Institute for Longevity Research; the Adelis Foundation; the Rising Tide Foundation; Robin Lynn and Lawrence S. Blumberg; Manya and Adolph Zarovinsky; and the European Research Council.
+Dr. Ayelet Erez's research is supported by the Moross Integrated Cancer Center; the Sagol Institute for Longevity Research; the Adelis Foundation; the Rising Tide Foundation; Robin Lynn and Lawrence S. Blumberg; Manya and Adolph Zarovinsky; and the European Research Council.
+Dr. Erez is the incumbent of the Leah Omenn Career Development Chair.